Public gets chance to view queen's coffin in Edinburgh - NewsBreak

 Public gets chance to view queen's coffin in Edinburgh

-LONDON — (AP) — Queen Elizabeth II's grandson Prince Harry hailed her Monday as a “guiding compass” and praised her “unwavering grace and dignity," as members of the public were to get the chance to pay their respects to the monarch when her coffin lies at rest at St. Giles’ Cathedral in Edinburgh.
+The first members of the public will have the chance to pay respects to Queen Elizabeth II on Monday when the monarch’s coffin lies at rest at St. Giles’ Cathedral in Edinburgh.

-The personal statement, posted on Harry and his wife Meghan’s Archwell website, said he cherished their times together “from my earliest childhood memories with you, to meeting you for the first time as my Commander-in-Chief, to the first moment you met my darling wife and hugged your beloved greatgrandchildren.”

-Amid acrimony in the House of Windsor, Harry quit as a senior royal and moved to the U.S. two years ago.
-On Saturday, there was a possible sign of a reconciliation as Harry and Meghan joined his brother Prince William and sister-in-law Catherine in meeting mourners outside Windsor Castle.

-Harry's statement came at the start of another day steeped in the historic pageantry and pomp that follows the death of a British sovereign.
+The start of the working week is another day steeped in the historic pageantry and pomp that follows the death of a British sovereign.

-King Charles III was starting the day speaking to lawmakers at Parliament in London before flying to Scotland.
+King Charles III will start the day speaking to lawmakers at Parliament in London before flying to Scotland.

-Hundreds of lawmakers crowded into the 1,000-year-old Westminster Hall at the Houses of Parliament for a service in which Parliament will offer its condolences to the king, and he will reply.

 On Sunday, thousands of people lined streets and roadsides as the oak coffin was borne from the late queen's beloved Balmoral Castle summer retreat, where she died on Thursday, to Edinburgh.

-The new king will fly to Edingburgh later and will walk behind his mother's coffin as it is slowly transported from Holyroodhouse to St. Giles' Cathedral, where the crown of Scotland will be placed on the coffin ahead of a service of prayer and reflection on the life and 70-year reign of the widely cherished monarch.
+The new king, accompanied by his wife, Camilla , the Queen Consort, will walk behind his mother's coffin as it is slowly transported from Holyroodhouse to St. Giles' Cathedral, where the crown of Scotland will be placed on the coffin ahead of a service of prayer and reflection on the life and 70-year reign of the widely cherished monarch.

 The queen's coffin will lie at the cathedral for 24 hours, giving members of the public a chance to file past and pay their respects.
 On Tuesday, it will be flown to London where the coffin will lie in state at the Houses of Parliament Palace from Wednesday afternoon until the morning of the funeral on Sept.
 19.